jeffyjo/netlify-cms/src/pages/test/index.md

 ---
-templateKey: 'test-page'
+templateKey: test-page
-path: '/test'
-title: 'Some testing'
+title: 'A huge test '
 ---
 ### This is just a test